Start building Flutter Android apps on ChromeOS

 Use VS Code to install Flutter

-#To install Flutter using these instructions, verify that you have installed Visual Studio Code 1.77 or later and the Flutter extension for VS Code.
+#To install Flutter using these instructions, verify that you've installed Visual Studio Code and the Flutter extension for VS Code.

 Prompt VS Code to install Flutter